Embrace curiosity, learn to communicate, and release resentment with work that honors your connection and your complexity.

 Couples therapy (and relationship counseling in general) is not effective unless all parties are equally willing, motivated and invested in the process.

-If your partner is resistant to therapy but you feel you would benefit from a non-partial witness to reflect your experience and help you sort through your feelings about the relationship, I can help you come to clarity about your path forward.
+If your partner is resistant to therapy but you feel you would benefit from a non-partial witness to reflect your experience and help you sort through your feelings about the relationship, I can help you come to clarity about your path forward in individual psychotherapy.

-The relationship dynamics involved in intimate partnerships are not exclusive to any one combination of gender identity or sexual expression.
+While unique and deeply personal, the relationship dynamics involved in intimate partnerships are not exclusive to any one combination of gender identity, sexual expression or relationship style.

-Heterosexual or queer, you can feel safe with me to speak openly about sex, love and commitment, longing and loss.
+Heterosexual or queer, monogamous or open, you can feel safe with me to speak openly about: